-Based on the December 2024 Price Paid Data (released on 29th January 2025), the November 2024 House Price Index (released on 15th January 2025), and the December 2024 Energy Performance of Buildings Data (released on 31st January 2025).
+Based on the January 2025 Price Paid Data (released on 3rd March 2025), the December 2024 House Price Index (released on 19th February 2025), and the January 2025 Energy Performance of Buildings Data (released on 27th February 2025).
 Sources

 Land registry data shows four sales for 73A THE LEYS since 1st January 1995.
-The below table shows the price paid for the four sales, along with the average detached price in the West Oxfordshire local authority area for the corresponding sale date.
-All of the four 73A THE LEYS sales were for below the average price.
+The below table shows the price paid for the four sales, along with the average semi-detached price in the West Oxfordshire local authority area for the corresponding sale date.
+Most of the four 73A THE LEYS sales were for below the average price.
 The average price is sourced from the Office for National Statistics' House Price Index (HPI).

 Date | Price | HPI Price | Variation from HPI |